 During the second hour of ENTERPRISE, I found something better to do…

 The decision to make the Vulcan science officer a woman was obviously to recreate the sexual tension that was always so tangible between Spock and Kirk.
 The end of episode 1 already sees the chemistry between Blalock and Bakula flowering, as this emotionless Vulcan almost cracks a smile in the direction of Bakula’s tenting trousers.

 STAR TREK is also about the franchising.
-Consider: almost every “sci-fi” series that has come down the pipe in the last few years has been blanketed under the Star Trek banner (DEEP SPACE 9, BABYLON 5, VOYAGER, et al) though none of them have the slightest resemblance to Gene Roddenberry’s initial concept, except THE NEXT GENERATION; bloated marketeers realizing that the core geek fan base with the uniforms and Klingon headpieces will ensure a satisfying baseline Nielsen rating to kickstart the visionless series into at least two more seasons.
+Consider: almost every “sci-fi” series of the last few years has been blanketed under the Star Trek banner (DEEP SPACE 9, BABYLON 5, VOYAGER, et al) though none of them have the slightest resemblance to Gene Roddenberry’s initial concept, except THE NEXT GENERATION; bloated marketeers realizing that the core geek fan base with the uniforms and Klingon headpieces will ensure a satisfying baseline Nielsen rating to kickstart the visionless series into at least two more seasons.
 And other supposed “sci-fi” series all take on the same gloss-camp look of the TREK universe (FARSCAPE, STARGATE SG-1 et al), relying on the premise that geekdom knows no prejudices (well, that’s the Marketing Way – but is it the Janeway? [sorry – shout, but don’t hit]).

 It’s all about the lunchboxes.
 And spiffy uniforms…